ulisesantana/ulisesantana/README.md

-# A little bit of my life
+# My personal site

-This repository is for my blog hosted in Github and build with [Jekyll](http://jekyllrb.com/) and based on [leonids theme](http://github.com/renyuanz/leonids).
-I choose this theme because I love the way the directories and files are organized.
+This repository is for my personal site hosted in Github.
+In the past I had a blog on this repository, however I prefer to set this personal site and on the way look for publishing alternatives.